 Gut microbiota modulates the expression of many genes in the human intestinal tract , including genes involved in immunity, nutrient absorption, energy metabolism, and intestinal barrier function.

 People who consume fermented foods regularly, have reported significant positive improvements in in their health.
-If you don’t have access to fermented foods, the least you can do is choose a good quality probiotic supplement.
+If you don’t have access to fermented foods (such as tomatoes, watermelon, beets, carrots), the least you can do is choose a good quality probiotic supplement.

 8. Adopt Food Combining Rules